Styx (band): Chuck Panozzo's reduced role, Cyclorama and Big Bang Theory (2003–2009)

-Continued touring, The Mission and Crash of the Crown (2010–present)
+Continued touring, The Mission, Crash of the Crown, and Circling from Above (2010–present)

 On February 21, 2010, the current incarnation of the band performed before the Sprint Cup Auto Club 500 In Fontana, California.
 In a North American tour beginning in May 2010, Styx was a co-headliner of United in Rock with Foreigner and special guests Kansas.
 In July 2010, Styx announced the forthcoming release of Regeneration: Volume 1, a new release featuring six re-recorded hits and a new song entitled "Difference in the World".
 This coincided with "The Grand Illusion / Pieces of Eight Tour", on which both albums were played in their entirety.

-In November 2010, Styx announced that they would be filming their concert in Memphis on November 9 for a DVD.
+In November 2010 Styx announced that they would be filming their concert in Memphis on November 9 for a DVD.
+The landmark concert was recorded at the historic Orpheum Theater, where Styx performed both of their classic albums, 1977's The Grand Illusion and 1978's Pieces of Eight.
 They also announced that they'd be touring the UK with Journey and Foreigner for five dates in June 2011.
-The landmark concert was recorded at the historic Orpheum Theater, where Styx performed both of their classic albums, 1977's The Grand Illusion and 1978's Pieces of Eight.

-In early April 2011, it was announced that Styx would join up with Yes for a "Progressive US Tour" that began on July 4, 2011.
+In early April 2011, it was announced that Styx would join up with Yes for a "Progressive US Tour" that began on July 4, 2011, with Los Angeles-based singer-songwriter Shane Alexander opening.
 On December 15, 2011, they participated in the figure skating show Improv-Ice, which was broadcast on television January 15, 2012.
 On January 26, 2013, the Palladia Channel premiered the concert filmed in November 2010.
 On November 22, 2013, they announced a benefit concert with REO Speedwagon titled "Rock to the Rescue" to raise money for the affected families of the tornado in central Illinois.

 The summer of 2014 found the band back on the road in a new touring package called Soundtrack of Summer, with Foreigner and ex-Eagle Don Felder.
 Styx's 2015 summer tour saw them re-uniting with Def Leppard.
 Along with Tesla, the groups played outdoor venues across the United States.
 In 2016, Styx announced a series of performances to be held at the Venetian in Las Vegas in early 2017 with Felder.